Wednesday, July 8 at 7:30 p.m. — Measure for Measure with the USJ Dance Ensemble at 7 p.m.

 Friday, July 10 at 7:30 p.m. — Measure for Measure with a performance by New England Ballet Theatre at 7 p.m.

 Saturday, July 11 at 7:30 p.m. — A Midsummer Night's Dream with a performance by New England Ballet Theatre at 7 p.m.
+Artist Anthony DeVito will also be sketching Shakespeare-inspired caricatures of audience member for a donation.

 Sunday, July 12 at 5:30 p.m. — Measure for Measure with a “Professor Talk” at 5 p.m with Kara Russell, who is a Professor of English from Central Connecticut State University.
 Kara is also the dramaturg for our production of Measure for Measure.